ARTbio/startbio/docs/R-IOC/08_IOC_R_week_07.md

 Unlock the power of data visualization by using the [ggplot2](r09_viz_ggplot2.md) page in the reference manual.

-## Let's practice
+## Let's Practice

-For each week, you'll have a set of exercices that you must render in a R script.
+For each week, you'll have a set of exercises that you must render in an R script.
 After that you need to complete the following google form to answer some MCQ (Multiple Choice Questions) where the final question is to deposit your R script.
-Please note that a Rscript has the extension `.R` but it's not supported by Google Form so you must add the extension `.txt` so your filename will be : `NAME_week7_script.R.txt`.
+Please note that an Rscript has the extension `.R` but it's not supported by Google Form.
+To avoid this inconvenience, you need to add the `.txt` extension to make your file named as: `NAME_week7_script.R.txt`.

 ![](images/toolbox-do-it-yourself.png){: style="width:75px"} **Do it yourself !**